ar-cyber/NSMBU-Randomizer/readme.md

-# MAKE A BACKUP OF YOUR WII U BEFORE RUNNING THIS MOD.
-# YOU CANNOT SORT MUSIC WITH THIS RANDOMIZER

 # NSMB U/U Deluxe/NSLU randomizer

 This mod effectively shuffles the level files of New Super (Mario Bros/Luigi) U. It can be used with some other games, although untested.